Following a fantastic food and Ferrari tour of Emilia-Romagna, I turned my attention to dinner at I Portici Restaurant in Bologna.

-The i Portici Restaurant is part of the luxury I Portici Hotel Bologna.
+I Portici is a Michelin star restaurant and a part of the luxury I Portici Hotel Bologna.

 The old theater, complete with Art Nouveau ceiling frescoes, has been fully renovated.
 The dining room feels spacious, elegant, and bright.

-The stage features a piano and harp, though neither were played during my visit.
+The stage features a piano and harp, though neither was played during my visit.

-In the kitchen, Ristorante i Portici is in the capable hands of Italian Executive Chef Emanuele Petrosino.
+In the kitchen, I Portici Restaurant is in the capable hands of the talented chef Gianluca Renzi.

-Ristorante i Portici offers an a la carte menu, plus three tasting menus to choose from:
+I Portici Restaurant offers an a la carte menu, plus three tasting menus:

 While I only ordered still water, The Michelin Guide 2019 states the restaurant has an "excellent wine list."